 Answer: Electric charge

-- Of course most well-known for his work with the incandescent lightbulb, Thomas Edison was in fact an extremely prolific inventor.
+80. Of course, he’s most well-known for his work with the incandescent lightbulb, but Thomas Edison was in fact an extremely prolific inventor.
 How many U.S. patents bear his name as an inventor?
-We'll accept responses within 100 of the correct answer.

 Answer: Cooper Union

-- Thomas Edison's studios filmed maybe the first cat "video," of two cats engaged in what rough sport known as the "sweet science"?
+82. Thomas Edison's studios filmed maybe the first cat "video," of two cats engaged in what rough sport is known as the "sweet science"?

 Answer: Boxing

-- The first ship to use Edison-style incandescent bulbs instead of oil lamps was a steamship that shares what name with one of the U.S. space shuttle programs?
+83. The first ship to use Edison-style incandescent bulbs instead of oil lamps was a steamship that shares the same name as one of the U.S. space shuttle programs?

 Answer: Columbia